nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **Parameters:**
     - `n/NAME`: (Optional) The supplier's name.
 This has to be alphanumerical.
     - `p/PHONE_NUMBER`: The phone number of the supplier.
 This has to be unique in the contacts list and have more than 3 digits.
-    - `o/INGREDIENTID`: One or more product IDs for the items being supplied.
+    - `o/INGREDIENTID`: One or more ingredient IDs for the items being supplied.
     - `r/REMARK`: (Optional) Information about the customer order.

 A resulting supply order will be added to Supply Order list, tagged to the date which the order enters our system.